The cancel culture is ravaging through the West.

 -Eckhart Tolle, The Power of Now

-Oh, thank Goodness I’m not being judged, Eckart.
+Oh, thank goodness I’m not being judged, Eckart.

 Imagine if I was :S.

-On average, the group most liable to self-harming guilt are white, progressive women.
+But on average, the group most liable to self-harming guilt are white, progressive women.

 Women tend to have lower self-esteem, and are more prone to guilt.
 Sensitive women can end up suffering the most under the guilt-culture.